 THE CONCERT FOR BANGLADESH on DVD

 The DVD was released by WMG (Warner

-as a 2-disc package, including the original 99-minute film restored and
+of the world, as a 2-disc package, including the original 99-minute film

 The extras feature a 45-minute documentary "The Concert For Bangladesh Revisited with George Harrison & friends", about the background to the two shows with exclusive interviews and contributions from U.N.
 Secretary-General Kofi Annan and Sir Bob Geldof.
 There is also previously unseen footage: "If Not For You", featuring George and Bob Dylan from rehearsals, "Come On In My Kitchen" featuring George, Eric Clapton and Leon Russell at the sound check and a Bob Dylan performance from the afternoon show of "Love Minus Zero/No Limit", not included in the original film.

 Apple Corps/WMG will also simultaneously release a special deluxe version (limited to 50,000 copies worldwide) that will feature a 64-page book and other collectibles.
 Only the deluxe version utilizes the original cover artwork.
 All other releases use a new cover featuring a picture of George playing guitar at the concert as shown above.

 The album of the concert has been remixed and repackaged as a 2-disc set, and was released in the U.S. on October 25, 2005 by Capitol Records and on October 24 in the rest of the world, by Sony BMG Entertainment.
 This will contain an additional track - the Bob Dylan performance of "Love Minus Zero/No Limit".

 George Harrison: "Rock Icons" 3-DVD set (includes George Harrison's appearance on "The Dick Cavett Show" on November 23, 1971): August 2, 2005